 - Excise taxes and tariffs contribute $152 billion or 4 percent.

 - Earnings from the Federal Reserve's holdings add $55 billion or 2 percent.
 Those are interest payments on the U.S. Treasury debt the Fed acquired through quantitative easing.

 - Estate taxes and other miscellaneous revenue supply the remaining 2 percent.

 It's estimated that each taxpayer works until late April each year to pay for all federal revenue collected.
 That's Tax Freedom Day.
 Can you think of anything else for which you've worked as hard and long?

 In its budget, the government expected to spend $4.407 trillion.
 Most of this, about 62 percent of expenditure, pays for mandated benefits such as Social Security, Medicare, and Medicaid.

 The remaining 38 percent of the budget pays for everything else.
 It's called discretionary spending.
 The U.S. Congress changes this amount each year.
 It uses the president's budget as a starting point.

-Mandatory spending is $2.739 trillion.
+The budget proposal set mandatory spending at $2.739 trillion.
 Social Security was by far the biggest expense at $1.046 trillion.
-Medicare is next at $625 billion, followed by Medicaid at $412 billion.
+Medicare was next at $625 billion, followed by Medicaid at $412 billion.

 Social Security costs are currently covered 100 percent by payroll taxes and interest on past payroll taxes that have been invested.
 Until 2010, there was more coming into the Social Security Trust Fund than being paid out.
 Thanks to interest on investments, the Trust Fund is still running a surplus.
 But, the Trust Fund’s Board estimates that this surplus will be depleted by 2032.
 Social Security revenue, from payroll taxes and interest earned, will cover only 77 percent of the benefits promised to retirees.

 Medicare is already underfunded.
 Medicare taxes don't pay for all benefits, so this program relies on general tax dollars to pay for a portion of it.
 Medicaid is 100 percent funded by the general fund